kubeflow/website/content/en/docs/started/kubeflow-examples.md

 +++

 {{% alert title="Warning" color="warning" %}}
-This section introduces the examples in the [kubeflow/examples](https://github.com/kubeflow/examples) repository.
+This section introduces some examples in the [kubeflow/examples](https://github.com/kubeflow/examples) repository.
 There are out-of-date examples in this repository, check the sample's README file before using.
 {{% /alert %}}